-NEET to be held today as India’s coronavirus tally nears 47 lakh
+NEET to be held today as India’s coronavirus tally crosses 47 lakh

 The NTA has released a comprehensive list of guidelines for taking the exams while following physical distancing and other protocols.